 Classic vs Signals vs Crypto: Comparing Numerai's Three Tournaments

-A data-driven comparison of participation, stake, returns, and score difficulty across Numerai's Classic, Signals, and Crypto tournaments.
+Participation, stake, returns, and MMC difficulty compared across Numerai's Classic, Signals, and Crypto tournaments using nmrdash data.

-Numerai runs three concurrent tournaments on one platform.
+Numerai runs all three concurrently on one platform.
 Classic (tournament 8) provides free obfuscated features.
 Signals (tournament 11) requires participants to bring their own financial data.
 Crypto (tournament 12) targets cryptocurrency tokens and is not traded by Numerai's hedge fund.
 This post compares all three on participation, stake, returns, and score difficulty using nmrdash data.

 Each tournament feeds Numerai's meta-model differently.
 For background on each format, see How Numerai Works; the tournament overview tracks live aggregate stats.